3 Easy Ways You Can Decorate With Pumpkins

-You can substitute different things for the cornstalks.
-These dried stems would be beautiful!
-You can also cut branches from your yard for another free decor option!
+Don’t forget, you can also cut branches from your yard for another free decor option!

 Easiest Way EVER to Decorate with Pumpkins

 My vintage French tian bowl is one of my favorite pieces and definitely a favorite thing to use when I decorate with pumpkins!
 The old terra cotta patina is a perfect mix with my pumpkins.

-Simply place your pumpkin on the top!
-I like to tilt it just a little for more dimension.
+Tip: I like to tilt it just a little for more dimension.

 This makes the perfect centerpiece for a dining table or console table.
 I styled mine on the little vintage French champagne crate that we use for a coffee table in the music room!

 The fun part about this idea is that your pumpkin vignette will look totally different than mine!

 First, you need to gather three different bowls/dishes/planters.
 You want three different widths and preferably a little different heights too.
 While you’re at it, grab a big, vintage bread board for the base!

 After gathering some possible vessels for my centerpiece, I foraged some little clips of dead branches and leaves from around my yard.
 To use what I already had, I also mixed in some faux greenery that I’ve had for many years.
 I like using a mixture of faux and real for this so that there is more variation in the overall arrangement.